All Episodes

 They say they care about minorities, and all their policies do is create more poverty.

-We're gonna get lectures.
+We're going to get lectures.

 Well, we've got last Friday yet another record low set in terms of the employment of African Americans in our country.